LambdaTest/documentation/docs/advanced-tunnel-features.md

 ---

 With this new LambdaTest Tunnel binary, you can declare your LambdaTest authentication credentials in a **YAML** file configuration and keep it in the same directory as the **LT binary file**.
-That way, you won’t have to pass the environment variables in the cmd everytime you wish to configure the LambdaTest Tunnel.
+That way, you won’t have to pass the environment variables in the cmd every timeyou wish to configure the LambdaTest Tunnel.
 Once you specify these variables in the `.lt.yaml file`, you will just have to execute the binary file through cmd **LT.exe** and the YAML file will automatically configure a secure LambdaTest Tunnel connection by auto detecting the variables specified in the YAML file.

 <img loading="lazy" src={require('../assets/images/lambda-tunnel-for-corporate-firewalls/lt-yaml-file.webp').default} alt="Advanced LambdaTest Tunnel" width="978" height="239" className="doc_img"/>